AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.md

 We can now take advantage of the many different algorithms and settings available for {py:func}`scipy.optimize.minimize`.
 We could also use a different package or customize our own algorithm, constraints etc.

 The possibilities are practically endless.
-The full example from this tutorial can be
+The full example from this tutorial can be {download}`downloaded here <Downloads/python-optimize.zip>`.
-\:download:\` downloaded here \<Downloads/python-optimize.zip>\`.

 For more information regarding the `AnyPyTools` python package follow [this link.](https://anybody-research-group.github.io/anypytools-docs/)
 You can also check out this [webcast.](https://www.youtube.com/results?search_query=anybody+webcast+batch)